Tit for Tat or Something Like That

 Why is life reduced to a silly game of tit for tat, how pathetic that we as individuals have built up walls to a false reality?
-Sadly, we are surrendering to separatism while filling our heads with an impressionistic understanding of our surroundings.
+Sadly, we are surrendering to separation while filling our heads with a profound understanding of our surroundings.

-As we attempt to fake our way through the distortion of differences, it makes little sense and we deny the truth of another's situation.
-Be that as it may, are we not conditioned to want a better outcome.
-After all, deep down doesn't everyone want a “Wonderful Life”?
+As we attempt to fake our way through the distortion of differences, it makes little sense, and we deny the truth of the situation.
+Be that as it may, are we not conditioned to want a better outcome?
+After all, deep down doesn’t everyone want a “Wonderful Life”?

 We must realize perspective skews when all sides of circumstance are not in clear view.
 A more selfless approach for the advancement of all is what is required, but the truth is, we fail.

 Unbalance ensues with reactionary behavior thus emphasizing points of conflict causing separation.
-With this, we loose all sense of unity and the tit for tat become a game of hierarchal positioning.
+With this, we lose all sense of unity, and the tit for tat becomes a game of hierarchal positioning.

-Do we concentrate on the "me" approach, or, are we slowing things down enough, watching the playback at a slower speed to take it all in?
+Do we concentrate on the “me” approach, or, are we slowing things down enough, watching the playback at a slower speed to help our clarity?
 This option would improve our performance and allow purposeful solidarity!
-How unfortunate that we don’t take the time to practice our skills reviewing the plays together.
+How unfortunate that we don’t take the time to practice our skills by reviewing the plays together.

-Life is not a Dr. Seuss book and we need to get real!
+Life is not a Dr. Seuss book, and we need to get real!
 People are conditioned to want successful outcomes.
-When threatened response is frequently reactive and what we witness is uncontrolled defensiveness.
+A threatened response is frequently reactive, and what we witness is uncontrolled defensiveness.

 Hurried once again we forget to slow it down, practice the skills or review the plays while staying open to conviction, not wanting to control it.

-True conviction comes from spirit driven communication, and not from the flip of a coin.
-Ignorance or omission of a situation does not create a solution rather we must own our part of a conflict with healthy confrontation, discontinuing the tit for tat!
+Real conviction comes from spirit-driven communication, and not from the flip of a coin.
+Ignorance or omission of a situation does not create a solution; instead, we must own our part of a conflict with healthy confrontation, discontinuing the tit for tat!

 Are you ever up against this?